 - Which of the masks is helping you to be a better person?
 You may extend the duration of it.

-- Which of them is causing a negative impact on your physical and mental health?
+- Which of them is hurting your physical and mental health?

 - Are there any preventive actions you can take to mitigate them?